acupoftee/Overwatch-League-API-Documentation/README.md

 <img src="image.png">
   </p>

-# Overwatch League API V2 Documentation (Unofficial)
+# Overwatch League API Documentation
 An unofficial analysis of the Overwatch League API V2

+# Disclaimer
+The Overwatch League API is not officially supported by Blizzard, and is subject to change at any time.
+The documentation for the API has been developed by the community, and may or may not be complete.
+Keep this in mind before relying on this for a production app.

 | Team                   | ID   |
 |:---------------------- |:----:|